EasterWorks/Cergs-Stealthchanger/Hardware-And-Calibration.md

 - While homed and QGL'd on any toolhead, jog your toolhead to the point where the tool's dock is about halfway up the cowl, and the cowl is NEARLY touching (give it about 1mm gap).
 Generally you will probably be at around 50-80mm on the Y axis.
 - Back the toolhead off 10mm.
 - Now add 20mm.
 - Your tool will probably be at around 80mm-100mm on the Y axis now.
 This is going to be both your params_safe_y and params_close_y.
 While configuring this, you should be aware that you won't be able to dock your tools if a print gets higher than about 10mm (for safety) lower than your docking height.
 For me, that's about 180mm on Z. These are the sacrifices we make!
-Frame extensions are an option with longer Z belts if desired.
+Frame extensions are an option with longer Z belts and rails if desired.

 Why the Safe Zone?
 Well, if you don't specify this, your toolhead may get too close to the dock when switching tools and end up ramming the bottom of the cowl into the lip of the dock as it rounds out the movement path.
 You can adjust these values as you see fit, but be sure to do it in small increments to avoid any unfortunate accidents!